adhaamehab/blog/content/posts/2024-07-17-percentiles.md

 - 50% of our requests are meeting our threshold.
 - At least 25% of our requests are exceeding our threshold.
 - 25% of requests are over 30ms.
+- 10% of requests are nearly double our average latency.

 With this information, we can reason about our system's performance and take concrete actions to improve it.